-Application : Applied Explanation on : application of the practice The Board has overall responsibility in maintaining a system of internal controls covering not only financial controls but also controls relating to operational, compliance and risk management.
-However, such systems can only provide reasonable but not absolute assurance against the risk of material misstatement, fraud or losses occurring.
-The rationale of the system of internal controls is to enable the Bank to achieve its corporate objectives within an acceptable risk profile and it is not expected to eliminate all the risks but is aimed at minimising and managing the risks.
-On-going reviews are continuously carried out to ensure the effectiveness, adequacy and integrity of the system of internal controls.
-The Group AC provides an independent oversight of the internal controls system of the Bank.
-In this regard, all findings on control issues raised by the Internal Auditors, External Auditors and Regulators are tabled and discussed at the Group AC meetings.
-All agreed recommendations to enhance the control system are also reviewed by the Group AC until they are fully implemented.
-To ensure that a sound system of controls is in place, the Board has established primary processes in reviewing the adequacy and integrity of the system of internal controls.
-The primary processes include: Regular and comprehensive management reports are made available to the Board on a regular basis, covering financial performance and key business indicators, which allow for effective monitoring of significant variances between actual performance against budgets and plans; Clearly defined delegation of responsibilities to Committees of the Board and to Management including organisation structures and appropriate authority levels; A code of conduct, human resource policies and performance reward system to support business objectives, risk management and the system of internal control;
+Application : Applied Explanation on application of the practice The Board has an overall responsibility in maintaining a system of internal control covering not only financial controls but also controls relating to operational, compliance and risk management.
+However, such system can only provide reasonable but not absolute assurance against the risk of material misstatement, fraud or losses occurring.
+The rationale of the system of internal control is to enable the Bank to achieve its corporate objectives within an acceptable risk profile and it is not expected to eliminate all the risks but is aimed at minimising and managing the risks.
+On-going reviews are continuously carried out to ensure the effectiveness, adequacy and integrity of the system of internal control.
+The Group AC provides an independent oversight of the internal control system of the Bank.
+In this regard, all findings on control issues raised by the Internal Auditors, External Auditors and Regulators and the agreed recommendations to enhance the control system are highlighted to the Group AC monitored until they are fully implemented.
+To ensure that a sound system of controls is in place, the Board has established primary processes in reviewing the adequacy and integrity of the system of internal control.
+The primary processes include: • Regular and comprehensive management reports are made available to the Board on a regular basis, covering financial performance and key business indicators, which allow for effective monitoring of significant variances between actual performance against budgets and plans; • Clearly defined delegation of responsibilities to Committees of the Board and to Management including organisation structures and appropriate authority levels; A code of conduct, human resource policies and performance reward system to support business objectives, risk management and the system of internal control;

 A proper procedure to control applications and the environment of computer information systems; Regular update of internal policies and procedures to reflect changing risks or resolve operational deficiencies; and Regular review of the business processes by the Group Internal Audit to assess the effectiveness of the control environment and highlight significant risks impacting the Group.
-Further details on the Bank's Risk Management Framework and Internal Control System are explained in the Statement on Risk Management and Internal Control and Risk Management Report in the Annual Report 2018.
-Explanation for : departure Large companies are red encouraged to complete th quired to complete the columns below.
-Non-large companies are e columns below.
+Further details on the Bank's Risk Management Framework and Internal Control System are explained in the Statement on Risk Management and Internal Control and Risk Management Report in the 2019 Annual Report.
+Explanation for : departure Large companies are required to complete the columns below.
+Non-large companies are encouraged to complete the columns below.
 Measure : Timeframe :